 Show cause notice sent to former BNP MP

-Cumilla division unit of the Bangladesh Nationalist Party (BNP) issued a show cause notice to former MP and member of the district south unit, Abdul Gafur Bhuiyan, today.
+Cumilla division unit of the BNP issued a show cause notice to former MP and member of the district south unit, Abdul Gafur Bhuiyan, yesterday.

 Comments